Bishnu Prasad Paudel

 Bishnu Prasad Paudel (विष्णुप्रसाद पौडेल) is a Nepalese politician, who is the vice-chairman of Communist Party of Nepal (Unified Marxist–Leninist).
-Paudel served as the Deputy Prime Minister and Minister of Finance in the Third Dahal cabinet.
+Paudel served as the deputy prime minister and Minister of Finance in the Third Dahal cabinet.

-He has earlier served as Deputy Prime Minister (2021), and headed other prominent Ministries such as Finance (2020-2021, 2015-2016), Home Affairs (2021), Industry (2021), Water (2021, 2008-2009, 1994-1999) and Defence (2011).
+He has earlier served as deputy prime minister (2021), and headed other prominent ministries such as Finance (2020-2021, 2015-2016), Home Affairs (2021), Industry (2021), Water (2021, 2008-2009, 1994-1999) and Defence (2011).

 He was a member of the House of Representatives elected from Rupandehi district, Parliamentary Constituency 2, in the election of the Federal Parliament held in 2017.
 He won the election with a huge margin of 22,000 votes at that time.
-During the second Constituent Assembly Election in 2013, he defeated the former prime minister Baburam Bhattarai from Rupendehi 4.
+During the second constituent assembly election in 2013, he defeated the former prime minister Baburam Bhattarai from Rupandehi 4.

-Paudel previously successfully served as the Minister of Finance from 5 November 2015 to 1 August 2016 in the first cabinet of prime minister KP Sharma Oli.
-He also served as Minister of Defence from 6 February 2011 to 29 August 2011, under prime minister Jhala Nath Khanal and as the Minister for Water Resources from 18 August 2008 to 25 May 2009 under prime minister Pushpa Kamal Dahal.
-He has also served as the Minister for Youth, Sports and Culture in 1997 under prime minister Lokendra Bahadur Chand.
+Paudel previously served as the Minister of Finance from 5 November 2015 to 1 August 2016 in the first cabinet of prime minister KP Sharma Oli.
+He also served as Minister of Defence from 6 February 2011 to 29 August 2011, under Prime Minister Jhala Nath Khanal and as the Minister for Water Resources from 18 August 2008 to 25 May 2009 under Prime Minister Pushpa Kamal Dahal.
+He also served as the Minister for Youth, Sports and Culture in 1997 under Prime Minister Lokendra Bahadur Chand.

+On 9 September 2025 he and a lot of other government politicians, including prime minister KP Sharma Oli, had to resign due to the violent 2025 Nepalese Gen Z protests.
+A video was published on social media of Paudel being chased through the streets in Kathmandu by a mob of protesters while being repeatedly hit and kicked.

-Early life
+Personal life

-Bishnu Prasad Paudel was born to Devilal Paudel and Devaki Paudel on 20 November 1959 in Syangja Nepal.
+Bishnu Prasad Paudel was born to Devilal Paudel and Devaki Paudel on 20 November 1959 in Syangja, Nepal.
 He joined politics in 1976.

-During the Panchayat System in Nepal, he faced jail time.
-In 1977, he passed the SLC examination and moved to Rupendehi from Syangja to start the career as a Primary School teacher and he influenced by the communist activists.
-He resigned from the teaching profession and joined the Communist Party at the age of 18.
-Paudel broke the Bhairahawa Jail and went back to people's movement.
-Paudel was taken to Bhairahawa jail with three thousand rupees fine in charge of state of affairs after facing the case for 3 years.
+During the panchayat system in Nepal, he faced jail time.

+In 1977, he passed the SLC examination and moved to Rupendehi from Syangja to start a career as a primary school teacher.
+He was influenced by communist activists.
+He resigned from teaching and joined the Communist Party at the age of 18.

+Paudel broke out of the Bhairahawa Jail and went back to the people's movement.
+Paudel was taken to Bhairahawa jail with three thousand rupees fine in charge of state of affairs after facing the case for three years.
 He revolted in the jail after 45 days comprehensive preparation.

+He was injured by an explosion of several hydrogen-filled balloons on 15 February 2025 during a ceremony for the Pokhara Visit Year, a tourism attraction campaign.
+He suffered burns and was released from hospital after two days of treatment.